bao1981105/bao1981105.github.io/_posts/2020-03-04-finalpost.markdown

 excerpt: "Bengali.AI Handwritten Grapheme Classification competition"
 ---

 The first model, a plain vanilla CNN model achieves a score of 0.9516.
 Its architecture is shown below.
-We also tried ResNet (0.957), EfficientNetB3(0.97), and DenseNet121(0.97 plus, maybe).
+We also tried ResNet (0.957), EfficientNetB3(0.97), and DenseNet121(not submitted for scoring).
 ![alt text](https://i.ibb.co/19XdnQR/architecture.png "baseline")

 ***